MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 As explained above, Jane requires a total of 32 IP addresses to deploy the cluster.
 Jane should therefore reserve a /26 subnet for her virtual network.

-### Splitting reserved IP addresses based on a static IP network model
+### Split reserved IP addresses based on a static IP network model

 While the total number of reserved IP addresses remains the same, the deployment model determines how these IP addresses are divided among IP groups.
-As discussed before, the static IP network model has two IP pools:
+The static IP network model has two IP pools:

 - **Kubernetes node VM IP pool** - for Kubernetes node VMs and the load balancer VM.
 This IP pool also includes the IP address required for running update operations.
 - **Virtual IP pool** - for the Kubernetes API server and Kubernetes services.